Last Updated on

 A growing baby develops based on a number of criteria and aspects.
 Their organs develop not just based on genetics but other external aspects like nutrition, environment and exercise.
 The brain is one of the most complex and mysterious organs in the human body – it develops through experience; it can be nurtured and taught.
 No two brains perceive any experience in the same way.
 This is because no two babies are the same.
 This is why it is important for parents to understand how they can help support their baby’s brain development in a healthy and sustainable manner.

-The stages of brain development for your baby can be case specific but doctors will have a number of benchmarks to refer to which are based on the average growth of children in their age group.
+The brain of a newborn baby grows in size until the age of 5 years, of which maximum development takes place during the first two years of life.
+While the intellectual development continues throughout life along with the formation of new connections or neurons for new skills acquired or new memories made.
+The stages of brain development for your baby can be case-specific but doctors will have a number of benchmarks to refer to which are based on the average growth of children in their age group.
 This helps doctors identify any possible delays in growth that may indicate an underlying health or development issue.

-Infant brain development can be tracked through milestones such as baby’s ability to recognise her parents, wave at familiar people, grasp objects, play with a toy, use a teething ring, etc. All these milestones show the baby’s ability to absorb information, process it and implement it.
+Infants brain development is not only in the form of physical skills but also emotional development and bettering of various senses including learning of language for communication for one’s daily use.
+Infant brain development can be tracked through milestones such as the baby’s ability to recognise her parents, wave at familiar people, grasp objects, play with a toy, use a teething ring, etc. All these milestones show the baby’s ability to absorb information, process it and implement it.
 This information supports brain growth, which further supports the ability to gather and use more information.

 How Can Parents Improve Baby’s Brain Development?